-The meter box and sampling train used during sampling performed within the requirements of their respective methods.
+The meter box and sampling train used during sampling performed with the requirements of their respective methods.
+All post test leads to be a sampling performed with the requirements of their respective methods. their respective methods.
 All post-test leak checks, minimum metered volumes, minimum sample durations, and percent isokinetics met the applicable QA/QC criteria.

-Fyrite analyzer audits were performed during this test in accordance with EPA Method 3, Section 10.1 requirements.
-The results were within $\pm 0.5\%$ of the respective audit gas concentrations.
+Fyrite analyzer audits were performed during this test in accordance with EPA Method 3.
+Section 10.1 requirements.
+The results were within ± 0.5% of the respective audit gas concentrations.